brruhyan/brruhyan/README.md

 Despite initially specializing in the hardware aspects of the discipline, my passion for research had sparked a keen interest in the realm of Data Analytics.
 This newfound interest has driven me to consistently seek to broaden my understanding.

 ## Areas of Interest | Expertise
 My primary field of expertise is robotics and related concepts, specifically coding electromechanical systems.
-Additionally, I am capable of developing applications for projects, including IoT integration using Arduino Cloud.
+Additionally, I am capable of integrating IoT into to projects, and create 3D modeling of prototypes using Autodesk Fusion.

 Furthermore, my passion for research had sparked a keen interest in the realm of data analytics, and I am currently developing my skills regarding this field.

 ## LET'S CONNECT!
 <a href="https://www.linkedin.com/in/bpadeleon/">